carmelo0x63/Webex-bot/README.md

 ```
 $ ./wxbot.py
 ```
-If everything has been setup correctly, a message should appear in the room.</br>
+If everything has been setup correctly, a local log file (`wxbot.log`) will be created.
+A message should appear in the room only if `auth.log` contains the expected messages.</br>

 ### Build Docker container
 This part is optional but no README would be complete without the containerization section: